My Bar for iPhone and iPod Touch

 martin

-Special thanks to Eric Seed, Romée de Gorianoff, Alexandre Vingtier for their invaluable assistance on this project.
+Special thanks to Eric Seed, Romée de Gorianoff, Alexandre Vingtier and Carl Sutton for their invaluable assistance on this project.
 Otherwise, the individual to blame for this site is Martin Doudoroff, a New York City cocktail enthusiast driven to this sort of folly from time to time.

 Corrections, augmentations and general feedback, particularly from vermouth and quinquina producers, are all welcomed at martin@mixologytech.com.